mneron1/2025_RTIOC_OctoberCTF/writeups/DAY-02_challenge_solution.md

 ---

-### 🔹 Step 7: Confirm and Retrieve the Flag
+### 🔹 Step 7: Confirm and Extract the Flag

-The flag was located inside a revision comment, briefly added and later removed.
+The flag appeared inside a revision’s HTML comment, later removed in the next edit.
+Once found, copy it directly from the raw source or diff view.

 ---